tinakiedaisch/bait_design_from_orthologs/README.md

     mafft --auto "$file" > "${file%.fasta}.aligned.fasta"
 done
 ```
-Then add you intron masked reference sequence to the alignmnet with the function mafft --add
+Then add your intron-masked reference sequence to the alignment using the mafft --add function.

 ```bash
 #!/bin/bash